terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 ### STEP-3: Validate and deploy

 a.
 After you save the configuration, click Validate to validate the generated plan.
 Once the validation is successful you can review the cost breakdown of resources that gets deployed.
 If the validation is unsuccessful then click on the Validation Failed to see the logs.
-If there are any empty fields (you may need to revet them back to null) or if there are other issues in your configuration click "Edit" button to go back to configuration to edit the required and optional fields and save and validate again until its successful.
+If there are any empty fields (you may need to revert them back to null) or if there are other issues in your configuration click "Edit" button to go back to configuration to edit the required and optional fields and save and validate again until its successful.
 If you still have issue contact the support team.

 After validating and verifying the cost estimate, you can approve by providing the comments and clicking the button Approve